-Our Shinshinim program creates a unique Israel engagement opportunity for the Long Island and Queens Jewish communities.
+Our Millie & Larry Magid Shinshinim Program creates a unique Israel engagement opportunity for the Long Island and Queens Jewish communities.
 Shinshinim are 18 year-old Israeli emissaries who perform a year of service.
 They create a living bridge between our community and Israel by taking part in innovative Israeli education and engagement programs at our partner organizations.

 Shinshin live with host families who can be families with children living at home, “empty-nester” couples, or grandparents.
 Hosting a Shinshin is a unique and meaningful way to connect your family to Israel, learn about Israeli customs and culture, and perform an act of tikkun olam.